Warburton River Walk

 Getting there

 The town of Warburton lies in the pretty Yarra region of Victoria.
-It’s about 75kms east of Melbourne and about ten minutes drive from Yarra Junction.
+It’s about 75kms east of Melbourne and about ten minutes’ drive from Yarra Junction.

-We parked in the parking area off the Warburton Highway just beyond the Mayor Bridge and set off from there although, as it’s a loop walk, you could start from any point along the way.
+We parked in the parking area off the Warburton Highway just beyond the Mayor Bridge and set off from there although as it’s a loop walk, you could start from any point along the way.

 The Trail

 The trail follows the Yarra through parks and gardens, playgrounds and picnic spots, and the path is mostly level, with plenty of shade.
-The path along the northern bank is more peaceful than that on the south side which runs in one section along the highway.
+The path along the northern bank is more peaceful than the south side which runs in one section along the highway.

-The track, though well-maintained, can get a bit boggy, and prams and wheelchairs might struggle at some points.
-When we were here the flood waters were still up after some very heavy rain.
+The track, though well maintained, can get a bit boggy, and prams and wheelchairs might struggle at some points.
+When we were here the floodwaters were still up after some very heavy rain.
 We had to walk along the road at several points where you might usually stroll riverside.

 Highlights